 Bright Futures

-The goal of this young women’s economic empowerment group is to help women become financially independent.
+The goal of this young women’s empowerment group is to help women become financially independent and improve their overall well-being.
 Group activities are developed and implemented by the members themselves and are communal in nature, with all members participating and benefiting.
 Bright Futures was founded in 2015 in partnership with the Junior League of Evanston-North Shore to empower women to be able to work together, gain skills, and find solutions to support themselves and their families.

-Currently, 20-30 young women meet at the center every Saturday to participate in Bright Futures activities.
+Currently, 18 young mothers meet at the center every Saturday to participate in Bright Futures activities.
 Multiple paths or options for pursing financial independence and economic sustainability are offered to group members, depending on their strengths and interests.

 Group Savings

 Group members participate in a “merry-go-round” savings scheme, where each group members contributes a small amount every week and then all group members take turns taking the total amount home.
 Group savings encourages saving through accountability to fellow group members and security of the savings.
-Group members also participate in the “52 week challenge” which provides a savings goal each week.
-They receive their annual savings back at the end of each year.
+Group members also participate in annual saving.
+They receive their annual savings back, with a portion matched by Uweza, at the end of each year.
+These activities encourage and strengthen financial planning skills.

-The program offers small business loans to group members with existing businesses that they wish to expand.
+The program offers small business grants to group members with existing businesses that they wish to expand.

 Income Generating Activities

-Bright Futures members have taken responsibility of cleaning the Uweza Community Center and washing jerseys from our soccer program twice a week, for which they earn a reliable income.
-They have also start a group liquid soap-making business; they make and sell the soap as a group and share the income.
+Bright Futures members have taken responsibility of cleaning the Uweza Community Center and the Uweza Art Gallery, for which they earn a reliable income.
+They also occasionally engage in other group activities such as beadwork or making liquid soap that can help them to earn an income.

 Life Skills Training